-Dawit’s paper was one of several that reported on divisions between reformers and conservatives within the ruling Party for Democracy and Justice and advocated for full implementation of the country’s democratic constitution.
+Dawit’s paper reported on divisions between reformers and conservatives within the ruling Party for Democracy and Justice and advocated for full implementation of the country’s democratic constitution.
 A dozen top reformist officials, whose pro-democracy statements had been relayed by the independent newspapers, were also arrested.

 Eritrean authorities have never accounted for the whereabouts, health, or legal status of Dawit or the others.
 In 2007, CPJ confirmed that one of the journalists, Fesshaye “Joshua” Yohannes, died in secret detention.
-CPJ has been unable to independently confirm reports that at least six others, including Dawit, perished in custody.
-CPJ continues to list the journalists on the prison census as a means of holding the government accountable for their fates.
+CPJ has been unable to independently verify reports that at least six others, including Dawit, perished in custody.
+CPJ continues to list the journalists on the prison census to hold the government accountable for their fates.